What Is Sleep-Onset Insomnia?

 Treating Sleep-Onset Insomnia

 Your health care provider can help you determine the cause of your insomnia.
 They can diagnose other potential sleep disorders or health conditions.
-Based on the cause of your insomnia, your health care provider can guide you to find the right course of treatment to return to getting a healthy, restful, consistent night’s sleep.
+Based on the cause of your insomnia, your health care provider can guide you to find the right course of treatment and start getting a healthy, restful, consistent night’s sleep.

 Medication that has a sedating effect may be used to treat sleep-onset insomnia by promoting drowsiness.
-The goal when using sleep medication should always be to return to a natural cycle of sleep and not create dependency on medication to achieve good rest.
+The goal when using sleep medication should always be to return to a natural cycle of sleep and not to create dependency on medication to achieve good rest.
 For this reason, sleep experts recommend only using sleep aids in the short term.6

 Cognitive-Behavioral Therapy for Insomnia (CBT-I)